Assembler to Assembler

 END

-This program (ASMASMA3.MLC) uses the LINK macro to dynamically load and link to another member (ASMASMAA.MLC).
+This program (ASMASMA3.mlc) uses the LINK macro to dynamically load and link to another member (ASMASMAA.MLC).
 The expanded code will be generated by the LINK macro to load the member into memory, build a parameter list and then link to the member for processing.

 ASMASMA3 CSECT

-* This program is provided by: *
+* ASMASMA3.MLC - This is an HLASM Program *

-* SimoTime Enterprises, LLC *
+* Provided by SimoTime Technologies *

-* (C) Copyright 1987-2010 All Rights Reserved *
+* (C) Copyright 1987-2019 All Rights Reserved *

 * Web Site URL: http://www.simotime.com *